mvysny/mvysny.github.io/_posts/2020-8-25-Vaadin-troubleshooting-browser.md

 ## Obfuscated Stacktraces

-> Before you start deobfuscating JavaScript: check whether there's a line
-> "The error has occurred in the JS code:" above the exception.
-If yes, Flow is
-> simply trying to execute whatever the server sent.
-Calm down & read below.
+*NOTE TO THE FUTURE ME:* Before you start wasting time deobfuscating JavaScript: check whether there's a line `"The error has occurred in the JS code:"` above the exception.
+If yes, Flow is simply trying to execute whatever the server sent.
+Calm down & read below & start searching on the server-side.

 Obfuscated stacktraces looks like following (see+vote [Vaadin Bug 8872](https://github.com/vaadin/flow/issues/8872)):